boan-anbo/free-outline/README.md

 ### 2. TO data provider:
   - non-agnostic data source to provide JSON-format collection of TOs (TOC).
 Could be sqlite, plain json file, etc.
+  - should be written in different languages with system access, e.g. javascript for VsCode, Rust for Tauri

 ### 3. TO data reader:
   - arguments: